This topic describes the properties listed in the Performance section of the Locator Properties dialog box.

 This determines the sorting order, by field name, of the input table.
 If the locator is large, parts of the reference data in the locator are cached in the computer's memory for fast access.
 Therefore, it's more efficient to geocode a table that is sorted by geography, such as state name, ZIP Code, and city name, because the inputs can be compared faster with the data that is currently in the cache.
 On the other hand, if the records in the input table are not sorted and the inputs are scattered over a large area, it may take a longer time to geocode.
 The Presort input table by (fields) option allows the geocoding process to sort the records on the fly based on the specified fields.

-- To change the presort field setting, click the Add button on the right of the Presort input table by (fields) table.
+- To change the presort field setting, click the Select presort fields button next to the Presort input table by (fields) box.

 A fields context menu opens.

 - Choose the fields you want to use for sorting in the Input fields list by checking the boxes associated with each field.

 The field names in the list are in the order the records would be sorted.
 To change the sort order of the fields, click a field name in the list and use the Move Up or Move Down buttons to move the name up or down in the list.

 This is the number of records in the presort cache.
 This option only applies if input table fields are specified in the Presort input table by (fields) option.
 A subset of data in the input table, defined by the presort cache size, is cached in the computer memory.
 The records are sorted and geocoded.
 The process repeats on the subsequent subsets of the data until the table is completely processed.

 You can change the presort cache size on the Locator Properties dialog box by following the steps below.

 - Click the text box under the Presort cache size (number of records) option, and enter the number of records that you want to cache for presorting.